The SALSA MLPA Probemix P405 CMT1 is an in vitro diagnostic (IVD)1

 or research use only (RUO) semi-quantitative assay2

-or a research use only (RUO) assay for the detection of deletions or duplications in the human PMP22
+for the detection of deletions or duplications in the human PMP22, MPZ

-Deletions or duplications obtained with the P405 CMT1 probemix must be confirmed by another technique.
-In particular, deletions or duplications detected by only a single probe always require validation by another method.
+Copy number variations (CNVs) detected with P405 CMT1 should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
 Most defects in MPZ

 , and some defects in PMP22

-).
-At present, more than 80 genes are known to be associated with different types of CMT.
+are the most common ones, being responsible for up to 95% of CMT cases with a final diagnosis (Padilha et al. 2020).
 The disease can be inherited in an autosomal dominant, autosomal recessive or X-linked manner.

 is present in approximately 80% of affected individuals; the remaining 20% have a pathogenic variant in PMP22

 The SALSA MLPA Probemix P405-B1 CMT1 contains 42 MLPA probes with amplification products between 130 and 445 nucleotides (nt).
-This includes 15 probes located in the 17p12 region, two flanking probes, seven probes in the MPZ
+This includes 15 probes for the 17p12 chromosomal region, 2 flanking probes, 7 probes in the MPZ

 gene.
-In addition, 10 reference probes are included that detect autosomal chromosomal locations and three probes detecting locations on the X-chromosome.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mlpa.com
+In addition, 10 reference probes are included that detect autosomal chromosomal locations and 3 probes detecting locations on the X-chromosome.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com